One woman's UFO-themed campground, complete with self-built energy vortexes, UFO-themed weddings, and magic bushes.

 Believers, of course, would argue that this UFO unusualness is because the Southwest is a hub of galactic activity; a cosmic LAX, with area 51 and Roswell as the proof.
 Judy Messoline is one such true believer of the area’s extraterrestrial appeal.

-The owner of a plot of land that was already in use by UFO spotters, Judy decided to make it official.
-Setting up an observation tower, campground and gift shop Judy has embraced the extraterrestrial enthusiasts and UFOlogists.
+The owner of a plot of land that was already used by UFO spotters, Messoline decided to make it official.
+She set up an observation tower, campground, and gift shop and embraced the extraterrestrial enthusiasts and UFOlogists.

-Should you allow her to film you telling your story of an experience with a UFO sighting (and it seems like everyone in the southwest has one) she will give you a free UFO themed frisbee.
-By all accounts an incredibly nice and accommodating if slightly odd host, Judy is also an artist, and will point you to the many self-built sights at the UFO watchtower which include a rock garden / healing garden and location of not one, but two “energy vortexes.”
-Here visitors can deposit offerings including everything from old hubcaps, and half packets of chewing gum to plastic dinosaurs.
+Should you allow her to film you telling your story of an experience with a UFO sighting (and it seems like everyone in the region has one), she’ll give you a free UFO-themed frisbee.
+By all accounts an incredibly nice and accommodating host, Messoline is also an artist, and will point you to the many self-built sights at the UFO watchtower.
+These attractions include a rock garden and healing garden and not one, but two “energy vortexes.”
+Here, visitors can deposit offerings, which include everything from old hubcaps to half packets of chewing gum to plastic dinosaurs.

-Perhaps the most impressive sight of them all however is the beautiful desert landscape with its vast and unbelievably beautiful night skies, UFOs or not.
+Perhaps the most impressive sight of them all, however, is the beautiful desert landscape, with its vast and unbelievably beautiful night skies, UFOs or not.

 Follow us on Twitter to get the latest on the world's hidden wonders.